Project Title:

 The Approach

-At the City and County of San Francisco, I served as a strategic partner to executive leadership, translating complex civic priorities into public-facing narratives that earned trust, aligned departments, and advanced policy.
-I equipped department heads and public officials with the tools to communicate purposefully, not just compliantly—developing messaging systems that balanced transparency with clarity and ensured information served both mission and audience.
+At the City and County of San Francisco, I served as a strategic partner to executive leadership, translating complex civic priorities into public narratives that built trust, aligned departments, and informed policy development.
+I equipped department heads and public officials with the tools to communicate effectively, creating messaging systems that balanced transparency with clarity, so that information served both the mission and the audience.

-Through cross-agency collaboration and leadership coaching, I introduced narrative frameworks that helped executives make confident, values-aligned decisions under pressure.
-Whether advising on mayoral transitions, citywide health initiatives like Black Infant Health, or major infrastructure rollouts, I focused on transforming public service messaging into public understanding, centering strategy, empathy, and measurable civic impact.
+By integrating frameworks like Maxine Harris and Roger Fallot’s Trauma-Informed Systems of Care and Dr. Joy DeGruy’s Post-Traumatic Slave Syndrome, I guided leaders in adopting communication methods rooted in psychological safety, cultural responsiveness, and equity.
+Through cross-agency collaboration and leadership coaching, I introduced narrative structures that empowered executives to make confident, values-based decisions under pressure.
+Whether advising on mayoral transitions, citywide health equity initiatives such as the Black Infant Health Program, or critical infrastructure projects, I focused on transforming public service messaging into public understanding that emphasizes strategy, empathy, and measurable civic impact.

 The Impact

-I also led communications strategy around bridging the city’s technology divide, working with internal IT teams and external partners to launch scalable digital inclusion efforts during critical service transitions.
-From managing citywide transitions, such as the transition of mayoral leadership after Ed Lee, to advising on statements that uphold civic values in high-stakes environments, my work consistently reinforced San Francisco’s ability to lead with both transparency and precision.
+I also led communications strategy bridging San Francisco’s technology divide, partnering with internal IT leaders and external coalitions to launch scalable digital inclusion efforts during critical service transitions.
+From managing citywide moments of change, such as mayoral leadership transitions following the passing of Ed Lee, to advising on statements that upheld civic values in high-stakes environments, my work consistently reinforced San Francisco’s ability to lead with transparency, cultural humility, and precision.
 These efforts laid a foundation for more coordinated, human-centered public service communications at a time when public understanding was as critical as policy itself.